toneflix/packages/README.md

 # Toneflix Packages by Greysoft Technologies
-A curated list of toneflix maintained and colaborated open source packages.
+A curated list of toneflix maintained and colaborated open source packages by Greysoft Technologies.

 | S/N | Package                                      | Platform        | Stats                                                                       | Description                                                                                                                                                                   |
 |-----|----------------------------------------------|-----------------|-----------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|